 Go back to normal view

-Where husband and wife desire to be buried together, they may either (a) make one application for the right for both to be buried in the same grave, in which case only one set of fees is payable, or (b) make separate applications for the reservation of two adjoining gravespaces, in which case fees are payable in respect of each separate application.
+Where a couple wish to be buried together, they may either (a) make one application for the right for both to be buried in the same grave, in which case only one set of fees is payable, or (b) make separate applications for the reservation of two adjoining gravespaces, in which case fees are payable in respect of each separate application.

 Click here for a copy of the graveyard regulations and details of the type of grave stone permitted in the churchyards in the benefice.